 Next I added some finely chopped parsley and coriander, the juice of half a lemon and some crushed garlic.
 Some salt and pepper, and some dried chilli flakes were next, and finally I used a beaten egg to bind it all together.

 The most awkward bit (well not awkward so much as messy) was making patties.
 Prepare for sticky, fish-scented hands.
 Once the patties were ready, I lightly fried them in some coconut oil.
+I used coconut oil because I had some and I find it doesn’t smoke as quickly as some other oils.
+But another oil or a bit of butter would work too.
+Oil is oil!

 Once golden and crispy, I served them with a wedge of lemon and some sweet chilli sauce.